Become a Member

 Once you’ve gotten to know us, we think you’ll want to become a member.
 Members forge a deeper bond with our community of progressive-minded people seeking a liberal religion.
 With membership, this church becomes a true spiritual home.

-We schedule New Member Classes (also known as UU 101) 2-3 times a year.
+We schedule New Member Classes (also known as UU 101) 2times a year.
 We post sign-up sheets the month before the classes and send emails to those who have expressed an interest.
-The classes are held after church on two Sunday’s in a row, and last about 2 hours.
-They cover a variety of topics such as:
+The classes are held after church on two consecutive Sunday’s, and last about 2 hours.
+They cover a variety of topics such as

 - What is Unitarian Universalism?

 - Words from our Minister

 - Words from our Director of Religion of Religious Education (DRE)